-All over America, the Vietnamese Buddhist tradition initially has taken root in new soil through a multitude of small “home temples,” which are in ordinary homes in ordinary neighborhoods.
+All over America, the Vietnamese Buddhist tradition initially has taken root in new soil through a multitude of small “home temples,” which are in homes in ordinary neighborhoods.
 Suddenly in the suburbs of Denver or Houston, there is a temple next door where a Buddhist monk and his assistants live.
 The living room is transformed into a Buddha hall, with a high altar for the Buddha and a smaller memorial altar for the deceased.
 The back patio is filled with picnic tables and blackboards set up for weekend education classes.
 There may be an image of the bodhisattva Kuan-yin in the backyard.

 One such temple is Chua Quan Am in Garden Grove, California.
-One of dozens of small “home temples” in the Orange County area, Chua Quan Am underwent a several year controversy with the zoning board that ended in 2008.
+One of dozens of small “home temples” in the Orange County area, Chua Quan Am underwent a multi-year controversy with the zoning board that ended in 2008.
 The encounter, like many others like it, raised new questions about what religious liberty means if the standard pattern of “church” and “synagogue” no longer applies—when the monk’s home is the church, so to speak.

 It was a very different case when a Hindu community in northern New Jersey purchased a former YMCA in Sayreville to transform into a temple.
 The issues would seem to be clearer: the building had already been zoned for public use and the parking lot was already there.
 The building was on a busy road with schools, a mall, and a public library, so the volume of traffic and noise was already high.
 Even so, the Hindu community encountered difficulty.
 “Get out Hindoos” and “KKK” were written on the walls of the empty, contested building.
-Not until the Hindus took the matter to the courts were they able to gain clearance to create their temple.
+Not until the Hindus took the matter to the courts were they able to gain clearance to create their temple community.

 In Milton, Massachusetts plans to build a mosque did not go so well.
 In 1990, the Islamic Society of New England was bursting at the seams in its mosque in the Boston suburb of Quincy.
 When they began looking for new property, the Muslims found a large Catholic center in Milton up for sale.
 Again, issues of zoning and traffic were raised in the community.
 As the story progressed, the real issue became clear: many wondered was whether a large Islamic center would be “in keeping” with the Milton community.
-Both sides had lawyers, and the dialogue was often difficult.
+Both sides hired lawyers, and the dialogue was often difficult and charged.
 The chairman of Milton’s planning board described the mosque plans as “the largest institutional development in recent times in Milton.”
 The secretary of the Islamic Center of New England Board of Directors countered, “They’ve taken their zoning by-law requirements and expanded them infinitely more than for anybody else.”
 The Islamic community persisted in its efforts to buy the property, but just before its loan was approved, a group of Milton citizens bought the Catholic center out from under them.
-Instead, the Islamic Society of New England opened its new extension in Sharon, MA in 1993 and the Muslim community was welcomed publicly by many religious and civic leaders.
+Instead, the Islamic Society of New England opened its new extension in Sharon, MA in 1993 and the Muslim community was welcomed publicly by many of Sharon’s religious and civic leaders.

 Vocal expression of concern about mosques in American cities have only grown more troubling in the years since 9/11.
 In October 2010 in Murfreesboro, Tennessee, the Islamic Center of Murfreesboro’s efforts to build a new mosque were thwarted by accusations of Muslim links with terror.
 “We’re Christians and this religion represents people that are against Christians,” said one opponent.
 “That’s something we need to look at, you know, because you’re going to have a lot of trouble down the line.”
 When asked what “trouble” he foresaw, concerns were expressed about terrorism and Shariah law.
 Another opponent argued that her opposition to the Murfreesboro mosque stemmed from concerns about violent extremism.
 After two years of complaints and zoning hearings, the Islamic Center of Murfreesboro finally opened the doors of their new mosque in August 2012.
 After several shootings and arson attacks on Muslim and Sikh temples in the weeks prior to opening day, the community decided to hire security guards.
 Although no violence took place during the opening festivities, anti-mosque protesters were present outside much of the day.